-- 4.3.14 Many of Dartmoor's historic settlements cannot easily accommodate modern day parking demands and sometimes experience significant parking pressures which can create highway safety issues and harm an area's appearance.
-Parking pressures can also arise in the open countryside, particularly at popular tourist and public recreation destinations. - 4.3.15 Public car parks can help alleviate these parking pressures, but they need to be in convenient and safe locations to ensure they are used, and should conserve the character and appearance of the area.
+- 4.3.17 Many of Dartmoor's historic settlements cannot easily accommodate modern day parking demands and sometimes experience significant parking pressures which can create highway safety issues and harm an area's appearance.
+Parking pressures can also arise in the open countryside, particularly at popular tourist and public recreation destinations.
+Whilst the purpose of a car park is to enable people to access a community, business or destination, we should also be actively enabling a transition to a lower carbon economy.
+New car parks are therefore required to provide Electric Vehicle Charging Points in line with Policy 4.5. - 4.3.18 Public car parks can help alleviate parking pressures, but they need to be in convenient and safe locations to ensure they are used, and should conserve the character and appearance of the area.
 New car parks will be supported where there is an evidenced need.
 Need should be based on demand throughout the year.
-Meeting peak car parking demands is not appropriate in the National Park. - 4.3.16 In countryside locations additional car parking should be carefully designed, with use of appropriate loose surfacing, and considered against the need to manage recreational impacts.
+Meeting peak car parking demands is not appropriate in the National Park. - 4.3.19 In countryside locations additional car parking should be carefully designed, with use of appropriate loose surfacing, and considered against the need to manage recreational impacts.
 Additional parking must not exacerbate or lead to inappropriate recreational impacts.
-Where there is uncertainty, applicants will be required to submit a management strategy to demonstrate the potential negative impacts of additional parking have been fully addressed. - 4.3.17 Sustainable Drainage Systems (SuDS) should be used in all locations to ensure surface water drains effectively and does not impact on flooding or lead to pollution or erosion of the surrounding environment. - 4.3.18 Funding construction and continued maintenance of car parks is often difficult for small communities.
+Where there is uncertainty, applicants will be required to submit a management strategy to demonstrate potential negative impacts of additional parking have been fully addressed. - 4.3.20 Sustainable Drainage Systems (SuDS) should be used in all locations to ensure surface water drains effectively and does not impact on flooding or lead to pollution or erosion of the surrounding environment. - 4.3.21 Funding construction and continued maintenance of car parks is often difficult for small communities.
 To support car park provision, in Local Centres and Rural Settlements there are opportunities to provide community infrastructure alongside housing development, see Chapter 3 (Housing).

-Policy 4.5 (1) Public car parks
+Policy 4.6 (2) Public car parks

 - 1. All public car park development should be conveniently located and conserve and enhance the National Park's Special Qualities, particularly heritage significance, tranquillity, dark night skies and landscape character. - 2.
 Within or adjoining classified settlements new or extended public car parks will be supported where evidence demonstrates they are necessary to: - a) meet a public need arising from within the community or from visitors: - b) alleviate local traffic problems; or - c) enhance a settlement's historic character in combination with other traffic management measures. - 3.
-Outside classified settlements new or extended public car parks will only be permitted in exceptional circumstances, where evidence demonstrates they will have overriding benefits for the management of public recreation and traffic.
+Outside classified settlements new or extended public car parks will only be permitted in exceptional circumstances, where evidence demonstrates they will have overriding benefits for the management of public recreation and traffic. - 4.
+All new parking areas should incorporate sustainable drainage systems (SuDS).